Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/999

 You might be concerned about the tax burden on the assets you have inherited.
-Your inherited assets can comprise real estate or immovable property, as well as movable assets like gold, mutual funds, certificates of deposit, etc. In India, there are various restrictions on the tax liability of any inherited asset.
-You can find all the information about tax on inheritance right here.
+Your inherited assets can comprise real estate or immovable property, as well as movable assets like gold, mutual funds, certificates of deposit, etc.

-A sort of tax known as the tax on inheritance is assessed on the income that a person receives from their ancestors’ property.
+A sort of tax known as the tax on inheritance in India is assessed on the income that a person receives from their ancestors’ property.
 Property belonging to a deceased person would be passed on to their lawful heirs, who could be children, grandchildren, or wards, in the event of death.

 Many times, the inherited property serves as the new owner’s source of income in the form of rent, interest, etc. The income belongs to the heir once they take ownership.
 As a result, the new owner is required to report this income and pay taxes as necessary.
+However, this tax on inheritance is not implemented anymore.

 A person can nominate someone of their choice (called a nominee).
 The asset and the benefit it produces are then legally owned by the nominee.